clanfear/SOC321/docs/syllabus.md

 > The idea here is we can leverage computing to teach students a flexible, general
 > approach to answering empirical questions just using variations on linear models
 > and computing uncertainty with simulation and resampling.
 Students will learn core statistical
 > concepts deeply and intuitively rather than be buried under small details.
+This
+> approach appears to be similar to that of [Cobb](https://escholarship.org/uc/item/6hb3k0nz).

 ### Prerequisites
 No specific courses are required and I anticipate this will be the first course in